- Capital : Dublin

 The country is proud to boast of a prosperous indigenous culture, busy cosmopolitan cities, traditional towns and friendly people.
 And all of this makes Ireland a place well worth visiting and settling in.

-The Country is supported by the wonderful infrastructure and transportation system moving around in country is efficient and hassle free and two scenic rail journeys.
+The Country is supported by the wonderful infrastructure and transportation system.
+Moving around in country is efficient and hassle free.
 The rail network is inter connected in such a way that it forms an efficient network to move throughout the country.

 COLLEGES/ INSTITUTIONS IN IRELAND